khalid-hussain/shaheen/chap8.md

 were such that they could only be believed by the eyes that have witnessed them but the ears might find them incredible to believe."
 Then, Abbas narrated the entire details of the battle.
-When he mentioned the feats of Mansour Bin Ahmed, Abul Hassan said, "Had I known that Badr Bin Mughira's quiver possessed such arrows, then, instead of now, I would have declared war a few years earlier."
+When he mentioned the feats of Mansour Bin Ahmed, Abul Hassan said, "Had I known that Badr bin Mughira's quiver possessed such arrows, then, instead of now, I would have declared war a few years earlier."

 After resting for a night, the exhausted soldiers woke up at the sound of the Muazzin's Aathaan at dawn.
 Abul Hassan had taken a good sleep after a long time.
-When he came out of his tent for prayers, his first question to the guards was, "Has Badr Bin Mughira arrived as yet?"
+When he came out of his tent for prayers, his first question to the guards was, "Has Badr bin Mughira arrived as yet?"

 The guards responded in the negative.

-On Abul Hassan's motion, supplications were offered after prayers for the safety of Badr Bin Mughira and his comrades.
+On Abul Hassan's motion, supplications were offered after prayers for the safety of Badr bin Mughira and his comrades.
 By afternoon, Abul Hassan's concern had transformed to perplexity.
-He dispatched a group of horsemen to know the whereabouts of Badr Bin Mughira and his comrades while he along with his generals stood on a cliff looking out for him.
+He dispatched a group of horsemen to know the whereabouts of Badr bin Mughira and his comrades while he along with his generals stood on a cliff looking out for him.

 Suddenly an officer, pointing in a direction said, "Look over there!"